hansonmcoombs/training-basic_python/sphinx/source/index.rst

-Welcome to ECan's introduction to python course
+Welcome to the Environmental Scientist's Introduction to Python Course
 =================================================

 This course is aimed at people who have no familiarity with the python programming language teach them to install python